 Features

-- In a word, An analytics platform based on AI that analyses structured data that could be used worldwide.
+- An analytics platform based on AI that analyses structured data that could be used worldwide.

-- Because it processes journal entry testing, revenue recognition, lease accounting, etc.
+- Processes journal entry testing, revenue recognition, lease accounting, etc.

 - Conducts testing on the whole population, not samples.